-And he suffered — mightily — because he figured he could do more serious work, that the “same old tricks” are embarrassing, and that his illegal sexual desires — he was gay in a Britain where that was still against the law — can never be acted on with another man.
+And he suffered — mightily — because he figured he could still do more serious work, realized early the “same old tricks” were embarrassing, and that his illegal sexual desires — he was gay in a Britain where that was still against the law — can never be acted on with another man.
 He flirts, lures, and then ditches his potential paramours only to fantasize about them in the quiet of his own bed later.

 Martyn Hesford’s script, taken from Williams’ diaries, brings us into the complicated friendship with playwright Joe “Loot” Orton (the subject of the Gary Oldman bio-drama “Prick up Your Ears”) and Orton’s possessive, jealous and put-upon love, Kenneth Halliwell.
 They’re played by Kenny Doughty and Ewan Bailey here.

 Williams confesses he could NEVER pick up a man in the park — too risky, too demeaning, to both of them.
 Too “filthy.”